Chess variants

 Note also Crazy Elephant

 In the following games one wins by losing all the material.
-Note: the only difference between suicide and losers is that in losers one must defend the king from checks (if possible), and being mated is also a win, while in suicide the king is just one of the pieces.
+Note: the only difference between Antichess and Losers is that in Losers one must defend the king from checks (if possible), and being mated is also a win, while in Antichess the king is just one of the pieces.

 Atomic (explosive captures)